gurparkar/Netflix-app/README.md

 Fully Deployed App on https://netflix-app-38f86.web.app/

+Languages and Libraries used
+JavaScript
+React.js
+Redux
+stripe dashboard(Working on this feature) firebase(backend)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.